Online-Marktplätze: E-Commerce Chancen und Risiken

 #2 eBay

-With around 150 million monthly accesses and an annual trading volume of 10.5 billion euros (as of 2021), eBay lands in second place among our most popular marketplaces in Germany.
+With around 150 million monthly visits and an annual trading volume of (as of 2021), eBay ranks second among our most popular marketplaces in Germany, directly behind Amazon.
 Back then still an auction house - today one of the largest marketplaces. eBay now also has a counterpart to Amazon Prime: eBay Plus.

 The broad categories that can be found on eBay also allow you to present a wide range of products.
 As a trader, you can also benefit from eBay's broad reach and high profile.